 The Alternatives chapter of the EIS describes the reasonable alternatives that are being evaluated to meet the purpose of and need for the proposed action.
 The CEQ defines the term "reasonable" as those alternatives that are "practical and feasible from a technical and economic standpoint using common sense" (CEQ NEPA's 40 Most Frequently Asked Questions, Guidance Question 2A).

 The Alternatives chapter typically includes descriptions of all alternatives considered for the proposed action and how they were screened to eliminate unreasonable alternatives, leaving a full range of reasonable alternatives and a No Action alternative to be presented and evaluated in detail in the EIS.
 The No Action alternative is always included in the EIS; it is the benchmark against which the impacts of the other alternatives are compared and describes the situation that would occur without the proposed action.
-CEQ NEPA's 40 Most Frequently Asked Questions, Guidance Question 1b and FHWA Technical Advisory 6640.8A provides a detailed guidance discussion of the factors that might be considered in determining what constitutes a reasonable range of transportation alternatives.
+CEQ NEPA's 40 Most Frequently Asked Questions, Guidance Question 1b and FHWA Technical Advisory 6640.8A provide a detailed guidance discussion of the factors that might be considered in determining what constitutes a reasonable range of transportation alternatives.

 In preparing an EIS, it is important to be clear about DOT&PF's rationale for generating, evaluating, and eliminating alternatives.
-CEQ regulations require that alternatives that were considered in the planning process and subsequently rejected be briefly described and the reasons for their elimination discussed (40 CFR 1502.14[a]).
+CEQ regulations require that alternatives that were considered and subsequently rejected be briefly described and the reasons for their elimination discussed (40 CFR 1502.14[a]).
 Alternatives suggested by cooperating and participating agencies or the public during scoping that are eliminated without detailed study should be adequately documented and their reasons for elimination discussed.
 Include sufficient detail in the EIS to ensure that legal requirements have been met and well documented.

 Each of the reasonable alternatives should be considered and discussed with a comparable level of detail, allowing the reader to evaluate the comparative merits of each.
-At a minimum, the discussion of each alternative should include a clear, non-technical description of the project concept, location, termini, costs, status of right-of-way needs, and any features of the project that help to clarify differences among alternatives.
+Discussion of each alternative should include a clear, non-technical description of the project concept, location, termini, costs, status of ROW needs, and any features of the project that help to clarify differences among alternatives.
 The Alternatives chapter of the EIS should include a concise summary and comparison of the impacts potentially resulting from each reasonable alternative.

-The Draft EIS should identify the DOT&PF's preferred alternative or alternatives, if one exists.
-The preferred alternative is generally the one that the DOT&PF believes would best fulfill its mission and responsibilities while meeting project purpose and need and minimizing impacts to the environment (natural, cultural, and socioeconomic).
+The Draft EIS should identify the DOT&PF's preferred alternative or alternatives if one exists.
+The preferred alternative is the one that the DOT&PF believes would best fulfills its mission and responsibilities while meeting project purpose and need and minimizing impacts to the environment (natural, cultural, and socioeconomic).

 Typically, the alternatives are adjusted throughout the NEPA process to accommodate avoidance measures and to minimize harm to the environment and communities.
 The preferred alternative is typically the alternative that achieves the best balance between needs, impacts, costs, and regulatory requirements.
-Under certain circumstances, 23 U.S. Code (USC) 139 Efficient Environmental Reviews for Project Decision-making allows the preferred alternative to be developed to a higher level of detail as long as it does not prejudice the consideration of other alternatives.
+Under certain circumstances, 23 USC 139 Efficient Environmental Reviews for Project Decision-making allows the preferred alternative to be developed to a higher level of detail as long as it does not prejudice the consideration of other alternatives.

-As a practical matter, the preferred alternative should be identified in the Draft EIS in order to take advantage of the combined Final EIS/ROD efficiency provided for in the Moving Ahead for Progress in the 21st Century Act (MAP-21; see Section 5.8 and the U.S. Department of Transportation's (USDOT's) Final Guidance on MAP-21 Section 1319 Accelerated Decisionmaking in Environmental Reviews for additional information).
+As a practical matter, identifying the preferred alternative in the Draft EIS takes advantage of the combined Final EIS/ROD efficiency provided for in the Moving Ahead for Progress in the 21st Century Act (see MAP-21; and the U.S. Department of Transportation's (USDOT's) Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews).